The Super Stallion 8×8 is a logistics heavy duty vehicle developed and produced by Ashok Leyland, a flagship company of…

-The tank is provided with a snorkel for deep fording and can ford 5m of water with equipment which can be deployed in 20 minutes.
+The tank is fitted with a snorkel for deep fording and can ford 5m of water with equipment, which can be deployed in 20 minutes.

-The mechanical transmission includes primary reduction gear, two planetary final gearboxes and two planetary final drives.
-The running gear features torsion bar suspension with hydraulic shock absorbers at one, two and six road wheel stations and tracks with rubber-metallic pin hinges.
+Primary reduction gear, two planetary final gearboxes and two planetary final drives are included in the mechanical transmission.
+The running gear features torsion bar suspension with hydraulic shock absorbers at one, two and six road-wheel stations, and tracks with rubber-metallic pin hinges.

 MD 530G is a next-generation armed scout-attack helicopter developed by MD Helicopters.
 It is designed to provide enhanced agility and…